georgerappel/chat_api/README.md

 * POST /chat/{other_user} - Send a message to "other_user", expects the body `{"content": "Plain text message"}`
 * GET /chat/{other_user}/new_messages/{last_message} - Poll for new messages sent after the last_message from the previous route, this ID is provided in the GET /chat/{other_user} response.

-# Ideas
+# Ideas for improvement

-Some other features that could be included:
+* Add a route `GET /users/{id}/online` to check wether the user is currently online, based on their last poll for messages, storing this in a simple 30sec cache or in a column on the user table.
-* Route /users/{id}/online to check wether the user is currently online, based on their last poll for messages
+* Add indexes to the sender/recipient columns on the message table to speed up queries